by Texas Homesteader ~

+I’m going to need something to store these canning jars I’d bought in the cheap 1/2 boxes with no dividers.
 Plus I’d like to also keep at least a canner-load quantity of jars a little more accessible so that I don’t have to ask RancherMan to shlep up into the attic each time I want to can something.

 Let’s see now, what can we use?

 We have a few of the super-heavy milk crates (you know, before they started mass producing them in the more flimsy plastic waffle material).

 So we thought perhaps they would be perfect to use for this project.
 They’re easy to grab and carry, yet heavy enough to securely hold those empty jars.

 So we brought the milk crates out of the storage shed and measured them to see if they would work.
 They are the perfect size for quarts, somewhat larger than a perfect fit for pints but we’re gonna make this work!